yiyangd/yiyangd.github.io/robot-operating-system/index.md

 Each `node` in `ROS Network` should be responsible for a **single**, **module purpose**

-- e.g. one node for controlling wheel motors, one node for controlling a laser range-finder, etc.
+- e.g. one node for **controlling wheel motors**, one node for **controlling a laser range-finder**, etc.
 - Each node can _send and receive data_ to other nodes _via topics, services, actions, or parameters_.
-- A full robotic system is comprised of many nodes working in concert. - In ROS 2, a single executable (C++/Python program..) can contain one or more nodes.
+- A full robotic system is comprised of many nodes working in concert.
+- In ROS 2, a single executable (C++/Python program..) can contain one or more nodes.

 {{< figure src="/images/ros/ros_network.jpg" width="500">}}

 **Benefits:**

 - Reduce Code Complexity
 - Fault Tolerance
+  - if one node crashes, it will NOT make the other nodes crash

 #### Minimal Code